carpentries-incubator/git-novice-branch-pr/episodes/09-pull-requests.md

 ~~~
 {: .output}

-Next we will set up a connection or remote to the authoritative repository.
+Next we will set up a connection or **remote** to the authoritative repository
+(the original version given to you by your instructor).
-In your browser, you can get back to this repo by clicking on the link in the upper left hand corner,
+In your browser, you can go back this repo by clicking on the link that says 'forked from'
-under your username and repo.
+in the upper left hand corner, under your username and repo name.

 Copy the web address for this repo (from the web address line or click the 'clone and download' and copy that).